10 Issues Anglers Face When Kayak Fishing - Part 2

 There are few things better than popping open a celebratory beer while you’re on the water.
 Just remember to indulge responsibly.
 On top of the mental impairment, alcohol also dehydrates you, giving a double-whammy of unpleasantness that can end your day in misery.
 Plus, have you experienced how hard it is to load your kayak after polishing off that six-pack?
 If you’re going to drink, be smart about it and give yourself plenty of time to sober up before you head back to the car.

 One of the biggest benefits of heading out in a kayak is that you can launch from pretty much anywhere.
 You can also fit in narrower/shallower passages than a motorized craft.
 But it’s important to know the rules of the “road” when motorized crafts are also around.
 Most anglers will follow the rules, but it’s important to stay aware for the instances that a motorized craft doesn’t see you or “doesn’t see you.”

 Consider Your Hooks

 It’s also surprisingly common for kayak anglers to experience some hook frustrations.
 One struggle we face that other watercrafts don’t is that the plastic material is soft enough to capture hooks.
-If you’re going to be fishing from a kayak, consider barbless hooks or smoothing down the barbs so the hooks will be easier to pull out whenever they get stuck in the plastic exterior of your kayak.
+If you’re going to be kayak fishing, consider barbless hooks or smoothing down the barbs so the hooks will be easier to pull out whenever they get stuck in the plastic exterior of your kayak.